Skip to Content

 Equipment Used

 I only name-check brands of equipment if I think using them makes a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

-- Plates or small baking sheets to place coating for the tofu.
+• Plates or small baking sheets for coating the tofu.

 Salt and Pepper Tofu Recipe